DevifyDev/globarove-vite-react/README.md

 ## Description

 **Globarove** is a blog platform dedicated to sharing travel news and articles.
-Developed as a portfolio project, it's primary goal is to impress future employers and peers by demonstrating proficiency in various modern web development technologies.
+Developed as a portfolio project, its' primary goal is to impress future employers and peers by demonstrating proficiency in various modern web development technologies.
 The application was built using Vite and React.

 ## Table of Contents